 Ian Maleney’s precise and poignant debut Minor Monuments is part memoir and part exploration; a portrait on his grandfather, John Joe, and his home-place in the rural midlands.
 Set around a small family farm on the edge of a Boora bog, a few miles from the River Shannon, Minor Monuments is a collection of essays unfolding from the landscape of the Irish midlands.
 Taking in the physical and philosophical power of sound and music, and the rippling effects of Alzheimer’s disease on a family, these dozen essays question the nature of home, memory and the complex nature of belonging.

-Ian will be in conversation with Fintan O’Toole.
-Fintan is an Irish columnist, literary editor and drama critic for The Irish Times, for which he has written since 1988.
+Fintan O’Toole, Irish Times columnist, literary editor and drama critic for The Irish Times, for which he has written since 1988.
 After reading Minor Monuments he said ” … beautifully poised between vivid recollection of experience and subtle reflections on the nature of memory itself.”